-- 1. RNABC Membership Cost \$37.45 Per Year.
+- RNABC Membership Cost \$37.45 Per Year.
 The following two documents will be sent with membership. - 2.
 Canadian Nurses Association.
 (1997).
 Code of ethics for registered nurses.
-Ottawa: Author. - 3.
-Registered Nurses Association of British Columbia.
+Ottawa: Author. - Registered Nurses Association of British Columbia.
 (1992).
-Standards of nursing practice in British Columbia.
-Vancouver: Author.
+Standards of nursing practice in British 3.
+Columbia.
+Vancouver: Author. - Note: It takes 8 weeks to process membership applications so apply early.